vmware/vic/doc/design/host-affinity.md

 Open Questions
 ==============

-1. Is it possible to create an empty DRS VM Group?
-2. Does deleting a VM remove it from any `ClusterVmGroup`s it was a part of?
+1. Does deleting a VM remove it from any `ClusterVmGroup`s it was a part of?
-3. Does unregistering a VM remove it from any `ClusterVmGroup`s it was a part of?
+2. Does unregistering a VM remove it from any `ClusterVmGroup`s it was a part of?
-4. Does govc expose the necessary commands to create/edit host/vm-group rules?

 References